 Normally, the only objects that outshine Sirius in our heavens are the sun, moon, Venus, Jupiter, Mars and Mercury (and usually Sirius outshines Mercury, too).

 At 8.6 light-years distance, Sirius is one of the nearest stars to us after the sun.
-A light-year, by the way, is nearly 6 trillion miles (9.4 million km)!
+A light-year, by the way, is nearly 6 trillion miles (9.4 trillion km)!

 Sirius is classified by astronomers as an A type star.
 That means it’s a much hotter star than our sun; its surface temperature is about 17,000 degrees Fahrenheit (9,400 Celsius) in contrast to our sun’s 10,000 degrees F (5,500 C).
 With slightly more than twice the mass of the sun and just less than twice its diameter, Sirius still puts out 26 times as much energy.
 It’s a main-sequence star, meaning it produces most of its energy by converting hydrogen into helium through nuclear fusion.

 Sirius has a small, faint companion star appropriately called the Pup.
 That name signifies youth, but in fact the companion to Sirius is a dead star called a white dwarf.
 Once a mighty star, the Pup today is an Earth-sized ember, too faint to be seen without a telescope.